 Give your aged outdoor furniture new life by painting it with a fresh coat of paint.
 The good thing with wooden furniture is that you can paint it any colour you want, whenever you want!
 Choose a colour that complements your outdoor space and use spray paint or outdoor paint for great results.
 Here's how it's done:

-1. First, clean the furniture.
-Use a stiff-bristled brush and warm, soapy water to scrub away any dirt or grime on the surface of the furniture.
-Rinse away and leave to dry completely.
+- First, use a stiff-bristled brush and warm, soapy water to scrub away any dirt or grime on the surface of the furniture.
+Rinse away and leave to dry completely

-2. Sand the furniture.
-Use sandpaper to smooth out any rough spots or peeling and flaking paint.
+- Use sandpaper to smooth out any rough spots or peeling and flaking paint

-3. Prime the furniture.
-Apply a coat of primer to the furniture.
-This will help the outer layer of paint to ‘stick’ better and last longer.
+- Apply a coat of primer to the furniture.
+This will help the outer layer of paint to ‘stick’ better and last longer

-4. Paint the furniture.
-Once the primer has dried, apply a coat of outdoor paint to the furniture using a brush or roller.
-Allow the first coat to dry completely before applying a second coat.
+- Once the primer has dried, apply a coat of outdoor paint to the furniture using a brush or roller.
+Allow the first coat to dry completely before applying a second coat

-5. Seal the furniture.
-To protect the paint from all weathers and help extend its life, apply a clear sealant over the painted surface.
+- To protect the paint from all weathers and help extend its life, apply a clear sealant over the painted surface

 Top tip - outdoor wooden furniture should be repainted every few years to keep it looking its best.